alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

 # Flower Tutorial

 > This tutorial includes the code presented in Flower Labs guest lecture that you can watch [on YouTube](https://youtu.be/Qw8uisfsBC8?si=pcLH53h0bT8V982h).
-The section talking about the code begins at 1h:14min.
+The section talking about the code begins approximately after 1h:14min.

 This tutorial covers the basics of 🌼[Flower](https://flower.ai/).
 You'll learn how to design a typical client+server FL pipeline for image classification using FedAvg.
 This tutorial uses PyTorch and [Flower Datasets](https://flower.ai/docs/datasets/).
 Just like in the lectures, this tutorial is split into three parts: